General

 How do I get help?

-Three channels: open a support ticket from inside the portal (best for device-specific questions — the ticket arrives with your device + app context attached), use the public ticket form for pre-sales or general questions, or click the chat bubble in the corner of any storefront page — a human is on the other end during business hours.
+Three channels: open a support ticket from inside the portal (best for device-specific questions — the ticket arrives with your device + app context attached), use the public ticket form for pre-sales or general questions, or click the chat bubble in the corner of any storefront page.

 Is there documentation?